vibheksoni/t3router/README.md

 - **Rate limits apply** - Don't send too many requests too fast
 - **Follow t3.chat's terms** - Use this responsibly

+## Disclaimer

+This project is not intended for abusing t3.chat or any related services; it is simply a technical demonstration and a cool tool for experimentation.
+We do not promote or support any misuse of this library.
+The author(s) take no responsibility for any actions taken against your account.
+In principle, this should not happen, as the library only functions with paid subscription accounts; however, t3.chat may introduce countermeasures in the future.
+Use at your own risk.

 ## Contributing

 If you find a bug or want to add something: